TylerCityStation

 CANAAN1 [HRR, 1842]

-The hotel that housed the first station here was built just before the HRR opened to Canaan in 1842.
+The hotel that housed the first station here in North Canaan was built just before the HRR opened in 1842.
 The owner, Colonel Barstow, christened it 'Our House' and a later owner, Major C. Peck, renamed it Peck's Hotel in 1853.
 The image at upper left reproduces the newspaper photo [middle] that we found in a 1906 Connecticut Western News article and contains the important date clarification of 1853.
 The accompanying text gives a brief history of the building, which went on later to become the Warner House and says that "the east parlor was used as the waiting room and ticket office until a station was built in 1872."
 We had wondered if the HRR went some thirty years before building a station in this town and apparently the answer is yes!
 The 1854LC map shows a depot west of the track and a little farther north of Main St. and now we know that this had to be the freight house and not a passenger station.
 It is interesting to speculate on what would have happened if the CW had not opened their line through this town in 1871.
-The HRR may have continued to use the hotel, for which it undoubtedly paid a rental, and possibly never built a depot.
+The HRR may have continued to use the hotel, for which it undoubtedly paid a rental, and possibly never built a depot at all.
 Owing to the fact that the CW opened in December, 1871 and used the hotel along with the HRR until the 1872 structure in our next entry was built, the hotel was Canaan's first 'union station.'
-The hotel also reportedly housed railroad offices at some point and was the southern terminus for the Berkshire Street Railway, whose car is seen in the image at lower right.
-[REFS: RF/02/15/1842/03; MC/08/22/1855/02; CWN/09/06/1906/01]
+It also reportedly housed railroad offices at some point and was the southern terminus for the Berkshire Street Railway, whose car is seen in the image at lower right.
+The hotel survived until the late 1980s, according to John Roy.
+[REFS: RF/02/15/1842/03; MC/08/22/1855/02; CWN/09/06/1906/01; R38][rev061013]

 CANAAN2 [HRR/CW, 1872]